Alex Himelfarb

-Alexander Himelfarb (born July 3, 1947) is a former senior Canadian civil servant and sometime academic.
+Alexander Himelfarb (born July 3, 1947) is a Canadian former senior civil servant and academic.

 Early life and family

 Born in Germany, he was raised and educated in Toronto.
 He received a Ph.D. in sociology from University of Toronto.
 In 1981, he married Frum Himelfarb (Weiner), and they have three children.

 Career

 As academic sociologist

 Himelfarb started his career as a professor of sociology at the University of New Brunswick in 1972.
 He stayed at UNB until 1981.
 With C. James Richardson, Himelfarb wrote two introductory textbooks on sociology, which were used extensively in Canadian universities in the late 1970s and early 1980s: